redisson/redisson/README.md

 [![BBK](https://redisson.org/assets/logos/client22.png "BBK")](http://www.gdbbk.com/)
 [![SULAKE](https://redisson.org/assets/logos/client17.png "SULAKE")](http://www.sulake.com/)

 <sub><i>Logos, product names and all other trademarks displayed on this page belong to their respective holders and used for identification purposes only.
-These trademark holders are not affiliated with Redisson and don't sponsor or endrose it.</i></sub>
+Use of these trademarks, names and brands does not imply endorsement.</i></sub>

 Success stories
 ================================